1jour1vin

 Green harvesting, regulated yields (50hl/ha)

-Cold pre-fermentation maceration for 2 to 3 days, gentle extraction, temperature-controlled stainless steel vats, 18 to 23-day vatting period.
+Cold pre-fermentation maceration for 2 to 3 days, gentle extraction, temperature-controlled stainless steel vats, fermentation period of 18 to 23 days.

-12 months in Allier oak barrels (including 5 months on lees) and 12 months in stainless steel tanks
+12 months in Allier oak barrels (including 5 months on lees) and 12 months in stainless steel vats

 Alcohol content